Articles

 - No minimum user requirement

-For a franchises business with 50 employees, expect approximately $2,075/month (annual plan) or $2,450/month (monthly plan).
-SweetProcess is positioned as a premium solution with a higher price point, especially for teams requiring fewer than 20 users.
+For a franchises business with 50 employees, expect approximately $2,075/month (annual billing) or $2,450/month (monthly billing).
+SweetProcess positions itself as a premium solution with a higher price point, targeting organizations with a critical need for process standardization.

 Pros of SweetProcess:

-• Provides clear, structured process documentation and SOP management
+- Provides clear, structured process and SOP documentation

 Cons of SweetProcess:

-• Lacks advanced LMS features such as gamification, compliance tracking, or robust testing
+- Lacks advanced LMS features such as gamification or robust testing

 SAP Litmos is a cloud-based, AI-empowered Learning Management System (LMS) designed for rapid deployment and formal training needs.
-The platform provides extensive pre-built course libraries and SCORM-compliant content authoring, making it a strong fit for franchises that require standardized compliance training across multiple locations.
+The platform provides extensive pre-built course libraries and SCORM-compliant content authoring, making it a strong fit for organizations with complex compliance requirements.
+Its multi-audience training capability supports employees, partners, and customers, which is especially relevant for franchises and multi-location businesses.

 Pricing